 Four criteria are used to make tenure decisions: 1) academic credentials; 2) teaching effectiveness; 3) scholarly/creative activity; and 4) service.
 Teaching effectiveness is the most important criterion for tenure.
-Under no circumstances will tenure be granted without clear documentation of teaching ability.
+Tenure will not be granted without clear documentation of teaching ability.
 Although excellence in all three of the latter criteria represents the ideal goal, it is recognized that the contributions of faculty members will generally be greater in some areas than in others.
 If a faculty member serves in an administrative position, performance in that assignment may be considered in the evaluation.

-When evaluating a candidate for tenure, the University may exercise the privilege of making exceptions to the preceding criteria when warranted by demonstrated excellence in scholarship and teaching within the field and outstanding experience or training or educational leadership.
-It is understood that exceptions may be warranted when the candidate demonstrates qualifications which the University judges to be equivalent to or better than the stated criteria.
+When evaluating a candidate for tenure, the University may exercise the privilege of making exceptions to the preceding criteria when warranted by one of the following conditions:

+- 1. A faculty member has demonstrated excellence in scholarship and teaching within the field; or - 2.
+A faculty member has demonstrated excellent service to the university in significant administrative roles.